 I omitted hygiene-related tasks from my list, like brushing teeth, because I won’t give any wiggle room there.
-The health repercussions associated with not caring for your body can have lifelong implications.
+The health repercussions of not caring for your body can have lifelong implications.

 Once you’ve completed this step, move on to step two…

-step 2: jot down a list of the consequences for your teenager in the event they fail to meet your expectations.
+step 2: jot down a list of the consequences for your teenager if they fail to meet your expectations.